noscripter/vscode-ios-web-debug/README.md

 #### Other optional launch config fields
 * `diagnosticLogging`: When true, the adapter logs its own diagnostic info to the console
 * `deviceName`: The name of the devices, if multiple devices are connected. `*` matches any device.
+* `tunnelPort`: Port to be tunnel via local HTTP port.
+Usually the `port` your developer server is running on.

 ## Troubleshooting
 Please have a look at [vscode-chrome-debug](https://github.com/Microsoft/vscode-chrome-debug/) for additional troubleshooting and options.